 functions.php so that theme authors can rearrange wherever they choose.
 There are plugins available that accomplish the same task, but why add more dependencies when we could accomplish the same task natively?

 login.scss that is queued up for authors to add their logo and brand colors.
 Gulp will compile it and spit it out to the

 ./assets/dist/css directory.
 We’ve kept it light to build upon or strip down.
 The enqueue scripts are located in the

 functions.php file.
-Authors can leave it there or move it to a location that best suits their project needs.
+A developer can leave it there or move it to a location that suits the project’s needs.